vikingeducation/project_danebook/TestPrep.md

 ==================
 View Specs
 ==================
-posts/index:
+posts/_post:
-context "user does not like post" => "like button is shown" context "user likes post" => "unlike button is shown"
+describe "user does not like post" => "like button is shown" describe "user likes post" => "unlike button is shown"

 shared/_general_navbar:
-context "user is logged in" => "logout button is visible" context "user is logged out" => "login button is visible"
+describe "user is logged in" => "logout button is visible" describe "user is logged out" => "login button is visible"

 shared/_middle_nav:
-context "user is friends with current profile's user" => "'Remove Friend' button is visible" context "user is not friends with current profile's user" => "'Add Friend' button is visible"
+describe "user is friends with current profile's user" => "'Remove Friend' button is visible" describe "user is not friends with current profile's user" => "'Add Friend' button is visible"